Eterlop12400/FS-Project-Portfolio-4/README.md

 ___

 ## Week 1: Proof of Concept
-This week the focus was on making sure the API choosen will work.
-I added a text input where a user can enter a name and it will display data from the API.
+This week the focus was on making sure the API chosen will work.
+I added a text input where a user can enter a name and based on that information it will display data from the API.
 The framework I am using is React.js.